phalcon-orphanage/docs/en/reference/models.rst

 Using Traits as behaviors
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-Starting from PHP 5.4 you can use Traits_ to re-use code in your classes, this is another way of implement custom behaviors.
+Starting from PHP 5.4 you can use Traits_ to re-use code in your classes, this is another way to implement custom behaviors.
 The following trait implements a simple version of the Timestampable behavior:

 .. code-block:: php